-- 30+ days past due = \$25 late fee - 60+ days past due = an additional \$25 late fee agencies to attempt to collect any amounts owed.
+- 30+ days past due = \$25 late fee - 60+ days past due = an additional \$25 late fee

 The Director has the authority to mitigate late fees, arrange for alternative payments, and establish parent payment plans.
 In reviewing requests for the waiving of late fees, the Director may consider extenuating circumstances such as, but not limited to: exceptional financial burdens, reduction in family income, family crisis, extraordinary medical expenses and past account history.